oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-308 warning: "sqllogging is already in effect"
 During handling of sqllogging from option or directive, sqllogging was already enabled.
 You can turn off sqllogging via the $sqllogging:off directive.

+### RWL-309 warning: "ampersand replacement is not available for %s"
+Ampsersand replacement can only be used in sql text directly embedded in your rwl file and the sql provided appears to have & used for replacement.
+You can use dynamic sql as an alternative, unless the & actually is part of your sql statement in which case the warning can be ignored.
+To prevent the check for &, use the $ampersand:off directive.

+### RWL-310 warning: "the total length (%d) of ampersand replacement variables is unreasonably long"
+To be able to fit the potential contents of all ampersand replacement variables, a sufficiently large buffer will be allocated.
+This warning means this buffer will be larger than reasonably expected.
+If possible, you should use shorter replacement variables or alternatively simply mute this warning using the $mute:310 directive.

+### RWL-311 error: "ampersand replacement is incorrectly terminated by the character '%c'"
+In embedded sql, the ampersand character must either be followed by the name of a string variable and a decimal point or by another & character.
+&varname. will be replaced by the actual variable contents when the sql is executed and && is used to include a single & in your sql statement.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.